 At ICTU she manages the EVRA (Early Venous RefluxAblation) ulcer trial: A randomised clinical trial to compare early versus delayed endovenous treatment of superficial venous reflux in patients with chronic venous ulceration.

-Rhiannon is a Senior Research Associate and trials methodologist at the Bristol Medical School, University of Bristol.
+Rhiannon is a Research Fellow and trials methodologist at the Bristol Medical School, University of Bristol.
 Her research interests are in the measurement and reporting of outcomes, and improving methods for doing this, with a particular focus on trials in surgery.

 Rhiannon has led the development of a new outcome measure for assessing wounds for surgical site infection after hospital discharge.
-She is currently undertaking a PhD exploring methods for improving the assessment of wounds for surgical site infection and their use in randomised controlled trials.
+She has recently undertaken a PhD exploring methods for improving the assessment of wounds for surgical site infection and their use in randomised controlled trials.

 Mr Thomas Pinkney is a founder member of the West Midlands Research Collaborative and the Chief Investigator for the ROSSINI trial (the first ever trainee led multicentre observer blinded randomised controlled trial).